jhipster/jhipster-guides/guides/07_testing_your_application.md

 ./mvnw clean test
 ```

 **Limitations:** if the generated entities have some validations, JHipster will not be able to generate the correct values depending on the validation rules because the rules can be complex (i.e. regex pattern).
-In this case, the tests will fail and you will have to change the values manually to pass the validation rules.
+In this case, the tests will fail and you will have to change the values manually to make the tests pass.

 Note that the Behaviour-driven development (BDD) is available using [Cucumber](https://cucumber.io/), with its [JVM implementation](https://github.com/cucumber/cucumber-jvm).
 [Gherkin](https://docs.cucumber.io/gherkin/reference/) features will have to be written in your `src/test/features` directory.